Chalarangelo/jsiqle/README.md

 });
 ```

 Properties defined as part of the model definition are specified as key-value pairs, whereas properties defined in `Model.prototype.addProperty()` are passed as objects with a `name` and `body` key.

-Properties expect one argument, the current record, and may return any type of value.
+Property values in the model definition can either be a function or an object containing a `body` and optional `cache`.

+Property functions can expect up to two arguments.
+If they do not expect any arguments or only expect a single argument, they are called with the current record as their sole argument.
+If they expect two arguments, they are considered "lazy" properties and their second argument is automatically bound to the current schema object representation (`{ models, serializers }`).
+These can only be defined as part of the model definition, are added to the model post initialization and are useful if you need access to other models or serializers.

-`Model.prototype.addProperty()` can receive an additional boolean key, `cache`, indicating if the property should be cached.
+`Model.prototype.addProperty()` and properties defined as objects in the model defintion can receive an additional boolean key, `cache`, indicating if the property should be cached.
 Property caches are persisted as long as there are no field changes for a given record and cannot be specified for relationships.
 This means that properties that depend on other properties, methods or external values are not good candidates for caching.
 If a cached property is stale, the only way to force a recalculation is via updating any field on the record manually.

-Additionally, "lazy" properties can be defined only as part of the model definition.
-Lazy properties are added to the model post schema initialization and are useful if you need access to other models or serializers.
-These properties will automatically bind their second argument to the current schema object representation (`{ models, serializers }`) and can be distinguished due to them expecting a second argument for it.

 ```js
 import jsiqle from '@jsiqle/core';